dekoza/mtgpl/JOU.rst

 :mtgtip:`Disciple of Deceit<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/b/fbfe88fd-9bb9-42af-8134-96fd264b8405.jpg?1593096393|https://scryfall.com/card/jou/148/disciple-of-deceit?utm_source=api>`
    Inspired — Whenever Disciple of Deceit becomes untapped, you may discard a nonland card.
-If you do, search your library for a card with the same converted mana cost as that card, reveal it, put it into your hand, then shuffle your library.
+If you do, search your library for a card with the same mana value as that card, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Fleetfeather Cockatrice<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/1/1139236e-5d71-4fc1-937d-ba1efadee031.jpg?1593096401|https://scryfall.com/card/jou/149/fleetfeather-cockatrice?utm_source=api>`